mgalbright/online_purchase_optimizer/README.md

 The notebook [Notebook.ipynb](Notebook.ipynb) provides examples of using the code.

 There are two interfaces available to input data to specify an order to optimize:
 1. An Excel spreadsheet.
 Use this if you want to quickly specify and solve your own retail optimization problems.
-Example Excel files are included in the [examples](examples) folder, and a detailed explanation is given in [docs/Excel.md](docs/Excel.md).
+Example Excel files are included in the [examples](examples) folder, and a detailed explanation is given in [docs/EXCEL.md](docs/EXCEL.md).
 1. Python code.
 Use this to develop your own custom programs.

 ## Installation:

 1. Clone this repo and cd inside
-1. Create a Conda environment with dependencies:
+1. Create a Conda environment with dependencies, named pulp:
    ```shell
    conda env create -f environment.yml
    ```